Selecting Your First Carry Pistol

 And this concludes the barebones basics of choosing your first firearm.

 There’s only so much one can teach online, but I hope this has helped.
-For further reading I would recommend everything Massad Ayoob has written.
+For further reading on firearms I would recommend everything Massad Ayoob has written.
 He has many books and blog posts out there.
 For other blogs I would suggest LuckyGunner, Larry Correia, and Business & Bullets.
 I also recommend the YouTube Channels of ActiveSelfProtection, Paul Harrell, and Tactical Rifleman.

 If you have any questions about this, hit me up on Twitter.
 I’m much more responsive on there, in spite of Twitter continuously banning my accounts.
 This is my current one: Einherjar.
 I’ll also point you the direction of people more qualified and knowledgeable than I am.